Pumpkin! Pumpkin everywhere. And not a bit of eating to eat.

 - 1 cup Chopped Nuts (optional)

 - Mix dry ingredients together in a medium bowl.
 Get out all of the lumps.

-- Mix wet ingredients together in large bowl.
+- Mix wet ingredients together in a large bowl.

 - Add the dry ingredients to the wet ingredient bowl.

 - Bake for 22 – 24 minutes.
-Check with toothpick for doneness.
+Check with a toothpick for doneness.

 Just a little side note.
 I actually made my own pumpkin puree a while ago, and I had it to use for this recipe.
 But, I am sure the regular old canned stuff will work just fine.
 Just make sure to get the plain.
 If you get the pumpkin pie filling with all of the spices and sugar, you might be a bit overwhelmed.

 DO you like muffins?
 What is your favorite flavor?

 Until later, here’s to…Living better, easily!™